Minamoto no Yoritomo: Legacy

 The stone pagoda traditionally believed to be his grave is still maintained today, adjacent to Shirahata Shrine, a short distance from the spot believed to be the site of the so-called Ōkura Bakufu, his shogunate's administrative-governmental offices.

 Cultural references

-He appears as a hero unit in Age of Empires II: The Age of Kings, and as a hero unit in Total War: Shogun 2.
+He appears as a hero unit in Age of Empires II: The Age of Kings, Total War: Shogun 2 and Lords of the Rising Sun.

 A character named "Yoritomo" appears in Book 6: "The Lords of the Rising Sun" in the Fabled Lands adventure gamebook series, where Yoritomo is the self-proclaimed shōgun and on the verge of war with "Lord Kiyomori".

 He appears as the final boss in Genpei Toma Den, an arcade game created by Namco in which the player character is Taira no Kagekiyo, another Japanese historical figure.

 He also appears as a prominent character in the 2021 anime series The Heike Story.
+He makes an appearance in Nioh 3.

 Eras of Yoritomo's bakufu

 The years in which Yoritomo was shōgun are more specifically identified by more than one era name or nengō.